 This Mark VIII Heritage model by IWC Schaffhausen offers a new take on their classic Big Pilot’s Watch T.S.C.

 It draws inspiration from the Big Pilot’s distinctive profile, but a few things have changed.
-Firstly, powered by a calibre 35111 movement, this automatic aviator watch will deliver precise and reliable timekeeping to its lucky wearer for years to come.
+Firstly, powered by a caliber 35111 movement, this automatic aviator watch will deliver precise and reliable timekeeping to its lucky wearer for years to come.
 The movement is also housed in robust titanium—durable and lightweight.
 Meanwhile, a soft-iron case protects the movement against magnetic fields.

 Outside, the black dial is big but not too big—still incredibly wearable on an everyday basis.
 The dial has luminous indices and is high-contrast for optimum visibility.
 Of course, you’re unlikely to be conducting stealth night-time raids, but it might come in useful in the cinema or theatre, for example.